-Lastly, on 19 February 2018, the AGCM initiated a I820 preliminary, statutory investigation against the companies TIM, Vodafone, Fastweb, Wind-Tre and the Association of category (ASSTEL) to determine whether an understanding existed aiming to limit competition between the main fixed and mobile telephony operators through the coordination of their respective commercial strategies in violation of art.
+Lastly, on 19 February 2018, the AGCM initiated a I820 preliminary, statutory investigation against the companies TIM, Vodafone, Fastweb, Wind-Tre and the associations of category (ASSTEL) to determine whether an understanding existed aiming to limit competition between the main fixed and mobile telephony operators through the coordination of their respective commercial strategies in violation of art.
 101 TFEU.

-The alleged coordination, according to AGCM, would have been carried out through the execution of the obligations introduced by Article 19 quinquiesdecies of Legislative Decree no. 148/2017 (converted by Law no. 172/2017) which requires operators of electronic communication services to provide monthly (or more than once a month) invoicing and renewal of the offers for fixed and mobile services.
-The deadline for the closing of the proceedings is set for 31 March 2019.

-On 21 March 2018, AGCM issued a provisional precautionary measure against all the operators involved in the proceedings with which it ordered the suspension, pending the proceedings, of the implementation of the agreement concerning the determination of repricing communicated to users at the time of reformulating the billing cycle in compliance with Law 172/17 and to independently redetermine its commercial strategy.
+The alleged coordination, according to AGCM, would have been carried out through the execution of the obligations introduced by article 19 quinquiesdecies of legislative decree no. 148/2017 (converted by law no. 172/2017) which requires operators of electronic communication services to provide monthly (or more than once a month) invoicing and renewal of the offers for fixed and mobile services.
+On 21 March 2018, AGCM issued a provisional precautionary measure against all the operators involved in the proceedings with which it ordered the suspension, pending the proceedings, of the implementation of the agreement concerning the determination of repricing communicated to users at the time of reformulating the billing cycle in compliance with law 172/2017 and to independently redetermine its commercial strategy.
 The order with which AGCM confirmed the precautionary measure was published on 13 April 2018.

 On 12 June 2018, TIM filed an appeal with the TAR requesting that the AGCM precautionary measure 27112 dated 11 April 2018 be set aside.
-In its session on 28 June 2018, AGCM took note of the brief submitted by TIM regarding compliance with the precautionary measure.
+In its session on 27 June 2018, AGCM took note of the brief submitted by TIM regarding compliance with the precautionary measure.

 On 17 July 2019, AGCM resolved to extend the deadline for conclusion of the proceedings until 31 January 2020.
-In the findings of the preliminary inquiry (CRI) communicated by GCM to TIM, the Offices confirm the existence of a unique, complex and continuous agreement restricting competition between Telecom, Vodafone, Fastweb and Wind Tre, with the facilitation of Asstel category association.
+In the findings of the preliminary inquiry (CRI) communicated by AGCM to TIM, the Offices confirm the existence of a unique, complex and continuous agreement restricting competition between Telecom, Vodafone, Fastweb and Wind Tre, with the facilitation of Asstel category association.
 On 10 October 2019, TIM filed its final brief and the final hearing was held on 15 October 2019 at AGCM.
 On 31 January 2020 the final decision of the proceedings was notified to TIM, where AGCM resolved the existence of the agreement between TIM, Vodafone, Wind Tre and Fastweb.
-The sanction imposed on TIM for participating in the anti-competitive agreement is equal to 114,398,325 euros.
-TIM challenged the decision without a precautionary suspension as the deadline for payment of the sanction was extended by the Authority to 1 October 2020.
+The sanction imposed on TIM for participating in the anti-competitive agreement is equal to 114,398,325 euro.
+TIM challenged the decision and the public hearing was held on May 26, 2021; the proceedings are now in decision.